 Though Iodine is essential for thyroid hormone production, take caution!
 Supplementing with high doses should be medically guided since it must be balanced with other minerals to prevent aggravation of latent autoimmunity.

-To improve selenium concentrations naturally, eliminate Bromide.
+To improve Iodine concentrations naturally, eliminate Bromide.
 This competes for the same receptors as Iodine.
 It is found in pesticides, certain medications, and solvents.